 Anyone on the radar?

 Krooked: There are a few acts we’re on the lookout for, but we don’t know yet.
 It all depends on how the label is performing.
-Right now we are super busy with what we do and we don’t really have the time to take care of a full label at the moment, so we’d need to get some people into work for us… Right now it’s all super overwhelming and we don’t have the time to think about all this, but the idea is definitely there!
+Right now we are super busy with what we do and we don’t really have the time to take care of a full label at the moment, so we’d need to get some people to work for us… Right now it’s all super overwhelming and we don’t have the time to think about all this, but the idea is definitely there!
 We just don’t want to sign an artist and then feel like we don’t do anything for them.
 If we sign somebody we want to put effort in building a career for that very artist.

 Camo: They put the trust in us and we want to deliver.
 And at this point we can’t guarantee we can do more for artists than at their recent label.
 They want to join Mosaik, because they like the ‘movement’.
 But we can’t say “Yeah man come to us, let’s do this!”, because we don’t have the energy at the moment.
 But when the time is right…

 Krooked: I think ‘movement’ is a really good word for that.
 We want people on there who understand this movement and the ideas behind everything and share a similar mindset.
 It forms a really strong community in a way between artists who share ideas, share knowledge and also growing a fanbase together.
 We want to build a family.